Bat: Blood

-A few species, specifically the common, white-winged, and hairy-legged vampire bats, feed only on animal blood (hematophagy).
-The common vampire bat typically feeds on large mammals such as cattle; the hairy-legged and white-winged vampires feed on birds.
-Vampire bats target sleeping prey and can detect deep breathing.
-Heat sensors in the nose help them to detect blood vessels near the surface of the skin.
-They pierce the animal's skin with their teeth, biting away a small flap, and lap up the blood with their tongues, which have lateral grooves adapted to this purpose.
-The blood is kept from clotting by an anticoagulant in the saliva.
+The three species of vampire bat strictly feed on animal blood (hematophagy); the common vampire bat feeding on mammals while the hairy-legged (Diphylla ecaudata) and white-winged vampire bats (Diaemus youngi) feed on birds.
+Vampire bats target sleeping prey and can sense deep breathing.
+They cut through and peel the animal's skin with their teeth, and lap up the blood with their tongues, which have grooves on the underside adapted to this purpose.
+Certain substances in the salvia keep the blood flowing.

 Predators, parasites, and diseases

-Bats are subject to predation from birds of prey, such as owls, hawks, and falcons, and at roosts from terrestrial predators able to climb, such as cats.
-Low-flying bats are vulnerable to crocodiles.
-Twenty species of tropical New World snakes are known to capture bats, often waiting at the entrances of refuges, such as caves, for bats to fly past.
-J. Rydell and J. R. Speakman argue that bats evolved nocturnality during the early and middle Eocene period to avoid predators.
-The evidence is thought by some zoologists to be equivocal so far.

-As most mammals, bats are hosts to a number of internal and external parasites.
+Bats are subject to predation from birds of prey, such as owls, hawks, and falcons.
+J. Rydell and J. R. Speakman argue that bats evolved nocturnality during the early Eocene period to avoid predators.
+Other zoologists find the evidence to be unclear and contradictory.
+Twenty species of tropical New World snakes are known to eat bats; they may wait for them at the entrances of their refuges or attack them inside.
+As are most mammals, bats are hosts to a number of internal and external parasites.
 Among ectoparasites, bats carry fleas and mites, as well as specific parasites such as bat bugs and bat flies (Nycteribiidae and Streblidae).
-Bats are among the few non-aquatic mammalian orders that do not host lice, possibly due to competition from more specialised parasites that occupy the same niche.
+Bats generally do not host lice, possibly due to high competition from other parasites including the more specialised ones.
+Internal parasites of bats include tapeworms, roundworms and flukes.